taimurijlal/Azure-Rep-Public/README.md

 # Azure-Rep-Public
-This repo is being use to store Azure powershell scripts and Policy files Will keep it updated regularly
+This repo is being use to store Azure powershell scripts and Policy files Will be uploaded terraform templates here also